redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 ## Creating a sample Golden Path Template

+> Developer Hub (based on janus-idp) Plugins and Custom Actions repository: https://github.com/janus-idp/backstage-plugins

+ * Create a new container image repo on Quay Container Registry: https://github.com/janus-idp/backstage-plugins/blob/main/plugins/quay-actions/examples/templates/01-quay-template.yaml

 ---

-# Setup Openshift DevSpaces to use Github as iDP (using OIDC)
+# Integrate Openshift DevSpaces and Github (for access tokens)

 ### DevSpaces
 Create a GitHub **OAuth** application to enable Dev Spaces to seamlessly push code changes to the repository for new components created in Red Hat Developer Hub.